sonic-net/DASH/dash-pipeline/README.md

 * Build a Docker image automatically when its Dockerfile changes, publish and pull from permanent repo
 * Use Azure Container Registry (ACR) for Docker images instead of temporary Dockerhub registry
 * Use dedicated higher-performance runners instead of [free Azure 2-core GitHub runner instances](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)
-* Explore use of [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid contaminating the local environment with this project's particular Python requirements.
-Alternative - containerize all test resources such as ixia-c tests using snappi.
-(May become moot if we use `sai-thrift-client` container which includes snappi).

 ## Roadmap
 These are significant feature or functionality work items.